RUC-NLPIR/RAG-Critic/README.md

 First, please follow the methods in the document to deduplicate and normalize the tag set.
 Then, refer to the hierarchical clustering method for aggregating RAG error clusters, as detailed in [cluster.ipynb](https://github.com/dongguanting/RAG-Critic/blob/main/error_system_construction/cluster.ipynb).

-Furthermore, use GPT-4-o and human input for higher-level label summarization of the error clusters.
+Furthermore, use GPT-4o and human for higher-level label summarization of the error clusters.

 </details>